Code-Institute-Submissions/ArcticSchool/README.md

 - <strong>Fix</strong>: Data base url changed in settings.
 Migrations have been updated.
 Database url changed to Development database.
 - <strong>Verdict</strong>: Deployed website works as expected.

+User Form not updated while payment is proccessed
+- <strong>Bug</strong>: While making payment user form details form should be updated
+- <strong>Fix</strong>: I have added two print statement when form suppoused to be validated.
+I've received message for 'else' = not valid.
+To get more info I have searched in Django dosc., I've used {{ form.error }} in as messages to see what is creating my issue when form is validated.
+Solution!
+Required newsletter field changed to not be required anymore.
+- <strong>Verdict</strong>: Form validation = passed!
+User details form updated.

 ---

 ## Deployment